Shepherd’s pie is an incredible comfort food. Delicious, super flavorful meaty filling topped with a mound of rich, buttery mashed potatoes!

 - Meanwhile, as the potatoes cook, begin the filling.
 Preheat the oven to 4oo degrees.

-- In a 12 inch skillet, heat the vegetable oil until it begins to shimmer over medium-high heat.
-Add the onions, and carrots and cook until the just begin to brown a bit, about 3-4 minutes.
+- In a 12 inch skillet, heat the vegetable oil until it begins to simmer over medium-high heat.
+Add the onions, and carrots and cook until they just begin to brown a bit, about 3-4 minutes.
 Stir in the garlic.
-Stir in the lamb or beef, salt and pepper and saute until the meat is cooked through and no longer has any pink.
+Stir in the lamb or beef, salt, and pepper and saute until the meat is cooked through and no longer has any pink.
 Drain excess fat (**See Recipe Notes ) Sprinkle the meat mixture with the flour and stir to evenly coat.
 Cook for 1 minute.
-Stir in the tomato paste, chicken broth, Worcestershire, rosemary and thyme.
+Stir in the tomato paste, chicken broth, Worcestershire, rosemary, and thyme.
 Bring the mixture to a boil, then reduce the heat and cover, and gently simmer, until the mixture thickens a bit, about 10-12 minutes.
-Stir in the thawed and well drained corn and peas.
+Stir in the thawed and well-drained corn and peas.

-- Pour filling mixture into a 11 X 7 inch baking dish.
-Spread the top evenly with the mashed potatoes, taking care to create a "seal" to the the edges of the baking dish.
-Place baking dish on an aluminum foil lined, rimmed baking sheet.
+- Pour filling mixture into an 11 X 7-inch baking dish.
+Spread the top evenly with the mashed potatoes, taking care to create a "seal" to the edges of the baking dish.
+Place baking dish on an aluminum foil-lined, rimmed baking sheet.
 Bake in the middle of the preheated oven until the potatoes begin to brown, and the filling is heated through in the center, about 25-30 minutes.
-Allow te casserole to cool on a baking rack for 15 minutes befor serving.
+Allow the casserole to cool on a baking rack for 15 minutes before serving.